 Mike and Teresa Baker Law Center Professor

 Jordan J. Paust is the Mike and Teresa Baker Law Center Professor of International Law at the Law Center of the University of Houston.
 He received an A.B. and J.D. from UCLA, an LL.M. from the University of Virginia, and is a J.S.D.
 Candidate, Yale University (in residence, Ford Foundation Fellowship, 1973-75).
-Professor Paust has also been a Visiting Edward Ball Eminent Scholar University Chair in International Law at Florida State University (spring, 1997), a Fulbright Professor at the University of Salzburg, Austria (1978-1979), and a member of the faculty of the U.S. Army Judge Advocate General=s School, International Law Division (1969-1973, mob. des.
+Professor Paust has also been a Visiting Edward Ball Eminent Scholar University Chair in International Law at Florida State University (spring, 1997), a Fulbright Professor at the University of Salzburg, Austria (1978-1979), and a member of the faculty of the U.S. Army Judge Advocate General's School, International Law Division (1969-1973, mob. des.
 1973-1975).
-He has served on several committees on international law, human rights, laws of war, terrorism, and the use of force in the American Society of International Law, the American Branch of the International Law Association, and the American Bar Association, and was the Co-Chair of the American Society=s International Criminal Law Interest Group (1992-2008).
-He was also the Chair of the Section on International Law of the Association of American Law Schools and was on the Executive Council and the President=s Committee of the American Society of International Law.
-He is one of the most widely cited law professors in the United States and is ranked among the top 2 percent in Leiter=s studies for 2000-2007 and 2005-2009.
+He has served on several committees on international law, human rights, laws of war, terrorism, and the use of force in the American Society of International Law, the American Branch of the International Law Association, and the American Bar Association, and was the Co-Chair of the American Society's International Criminal Law Interest Group (1992-2008).
+He was also the Chair of the Section on International Law of the Association of American Law Schools and was on the Executive Council and the President's Committee of the American Society of International Law.
+He is one of the most widely cited law professors in the United States, is ranked among the top 1 percent in Leiter's studies for 2000-2007, 2005-2009, and 2010-2014; and with respect to downloads of his articles from SSRN.
 Two of his articles were cited by the U.S. Supreme Court.
 Among relevant books are: Paust, Van Dyke, Malone, International Law and Litigation in the U.S. (Thomson - West Group, American Casebook Series, 3 ed.
 2009); Paust, International Law as Law of the United States (2 ed.
 2003); Paust, Bassiouni, et al., International Criminal Law: Cases and Materials (4 ed.
-2013); Paust, Bassiouni, et al., Human Rights Module (2 ed.
-2006).
-Professor Paust has published over 185 articles, book chapters, papers and essays in law journals in Belgium, Canada, China, England, Germany, Greece, Israel, Japan, the Netherlands, and the U.S.: at Yale, Harvard, Columbia, Stanford, Michigan, Virginia, Cornell, Texas, Duke, the American Journal of International Law, and elsewhere B many of which address treaties, customary international law, jurisdiction, human rights, international crimes, and the incorporation of international law into U.S. domestic law.
+2013); Paust, Bassiouni, et al., Human Rights Module (3 ed.
+2014).
+Professor Paust has published over 200 articles, book chapters, papers and essays in law journals in Belgium, Canada, China, England, Germany, Greece, Israel, Japan, the Netherlands, Serbia, and the U.S.: at Yale, Harvard, Columbia, Stanford, Michigan, Pennsylvania, Virginia, Cornell, Texas, Duke, the American Journal of International Law, and elsewhere – many of which address treaties, customary international law, jurisdiction, human rights, international crimes, and the incorporation of international law into U.S. domestic law.

 U.S. Constitution and Foreign Affairs